8 Momentum equation

 \[ \begin{align} \nabla\cdot\mathbf{v} = \mathbf{k}\cdot\mathbf{u}\cos\left(\mathbf{k}\cdot\mathbf{r}\right) = 0. \end{align} \]

-Thus, the term with $\nabla\cdot \mathbf{v}$ falls into Eq.
-(8.52) with this special wind field, which, in analogy to the three-dimensional incompressible case, means that the work done by the friction force $\mathbf{v}\cdot\mathbf{f}_R$ can take on both signs.
+Thus, for this special wind field, the term with $\nabla\cdot\mathbf{v}$ in Eq.
+(8.52) drops out, which, in analogy to the three-dimensional incompressible case, means that the work done by the friction force $\mathbf{v}\cdot\mathbf{f}_R$ can take on both signs.

-If you multiply Eq.
-(8.52) with $\rho\mathbf{v}$, one obtains
+Multiplying Eq.
+(8.52) by $\rho\mathbf{v}$, one obtains

 \[ \begin{align} \rho\mathbf{v}\cdot\mathbf{f}_R = \mu\mathbf{v}\cdot\Delta\mathbf{v} + \left(\mu_v + \frac{\mu}{3}\right)\mathbf{v}\cdot\nabla\left(\nabla\cdot\mathbf{v}\right). \end{align} \]